Do Macs get viruses and malware?

 2. Trojan horses on Macs

-The MacDownloader malware was a form of spyware that attempted to steal personal data, including the user’s keychain, which stores usernames, passwords, PINs, credit card numbers, and more.
+The MacDownloader is a good example of how Trojan horses work.
+This malware was a form of spyware used to steal personal data, including the users’ keychains, which store usernames, passwords, PINs, credit card numbers, and more.

 3. Macro viruses on Macs